mattbellis/PHYS-3330/raw-content/lab2-raw.md

 3. The breadboard contains arrays of holes, interconnected by buried conductors, into which components are plugged to build your circuit.
 In general, you can never be sure that any two contacts are really connected, or any wire is really continuous, unless you test it yourself, so get into the habit of testing things.

-4. Determine which holes on your protoboard are connected by using the DMM (you may also find wires and alligator clips useful).
+4. Determine which holes on your protoboard are connected by using the DMM (you may also find wires and alligator clips or mini-grabbers useful).
 Draw a diagram in your lab notebook of the connections.
 You can refer back to this diagram throughout the semester as you build new circuits.

 5. Find a 1k resistor and measure the resistor directly with the DMM.
 Now insert the resistor into two holes on the breadboard that you know are not connected and remeasure the resistance.
 Now insert the resistor into two holes on the breadboard that you know **are** connected and remeasure the resistance.
 Explain your results.
 What does this tell you about when you should measure resistors?

 ## Making power connections to your protoboard

 1. For essentially all circuits, you will need power connections (+15 V, -15V, ground).
-Connect the power supply to the panel using banana cables.
+Connect the power supply to the interface panel using banana cables.

 2.  **USE A COLOR CODE FOR THE POWER CONNECTIONS!** The convention used in this course is **black = ground**, <span style="color: red;">**red = +15 V**</span>, and <span style="color: blue;">**blue = -15 V**</span>.
 Using a consistent color code will allow you and others to debug your circuits quickly.
 You are also less likely to plug something in incorrectly and burn up a component.
 You should also have a white colored banana jack on your interface panel.
 You may find that this is useful during your final project phase if you require another voltage.
 Remember to write down your color code in your lab notebook.